 Irapuato: Ricky Sawatsky and Ross Vanstone have returned to this city to attend to the new the work that has begun here.

 Palmar de Ixtapa: The conference in early May was an encouragement to the assembly and believers in the area.
-David Alves, Sr., Duncan Beckett, Paul Thiessen, and several local brethren helped in the ministry and gospel preaching.
+Several missionaries along with several local brethren helped in the ministry and gospel preaching.

 Santiago Ixcuintla: Please continue to pray for James and Nelly Dyck and their family in Canada, as their youngest son, Josiah, (almost three years old) receives treatment for leukemia.